dhvanikam/Docker/04_Docker StandAlone/README.md

 ## Start the Containers in Standalone mode

-### Find the correct images and docker run command from Docker Hub.
+### Step 1: Find the correct images and docker run command from Docker Hub.
 Lets check that image that we want to start container for is availble in Docker hub, Go to : https://hub.docker.com and Search "Selenium"

 #### For Windows and Linux: